Getting Started

 </dependency>

-NOTE: Currently, mongoUnit only supports Spring Boot projects, so your poml.xml has to be configured with Spring Boot.
+NOTE: Currently, mongoUnit only supports Spring Boot projects, so your poml.xml

-Be sure to include <scope>test</scope> so mongoUnit only shows up in your test classpath.
+so mongoUnit only shows up in your test classpath.

-See a complete example of pom.xml.
+See a complete example of pom.xml

 Older versions of Spring Boot

-For Spring Boot version 2.3 and above, use mongoUnit version 2.0 and above.
-For earlier versions of Spring Boot, use mongoUnit version 1.1.0.
+and above.
+For earlier versions of Spring Boot, use mongoUnit version 1.1.0

 Annotate the test class with @MongoUnitTest